bsc-mem/Mess-simulator/Standalone/README.md

 The scripts:
 - Automatically compile the simulator if it hasn’t been built yet.
-- Set up and pass parameters like pause cycles, CPU frequency, and on-chip latency.
+- Set up and pass parameters like pause cycles and CPU frequency.
 - Execute the simulator across a range of pre-defined configurations.

 ---